May 19, 2014In: Therapy News & Events

 AHIMA has urged its members to “stay the course” of preparing for implementation by “… strengthening clinical documentation improvement programs” and other means.
 CMS suggests “Working with practice management system and/or EHR vendors/IT staff and coders/billers to develop and test processes and systems using ICD-10 codes.”

-The ICD-10 transition may seem daunting, but with the proper preparation and today’s powerful, user-friendly EMR software, there’s nothing to worry about.
+The transition to ICD-10 software for therapists may seem daunting, but with the proper preparation and today’s powerful, user-friendly EMR software, there’s nothing to worry about.
 This latest implementation delay may be frustrating, but it’s also an opportunity to make sure your practice is ready.